alexpapworth/fizzbuzz-app/README.md

 This app comes with a companion API!
 It's written with NodeJS and can be found over in the [fizzbuzz-api](https://github.com/alexpapworth/fizzbuzz-api) repo.

 You can do cool things like authenticating a session, and favouriting/unfavouriting numbers as that user.
-It even has extra features like being able to specify a username when creating a user!
+It has extra features like being able to specify a username when creating a user.